Skip to main content

 Note

-Both color and size are NOT native EVA product properties.
+Both color and size (used in the second sample) are NOT native EVA product properties.
 These have to be created before they can be used.
 See Custom product properties.